My 3rd was pregnancy was hard. Like, really fucking hard.

-I spent 9 months annoyed with nausea, the changes happening in my body, wanting to run away from the hard that comes with a newborn.
-I feel like what I deserved was a slap in the face and what I got was perfect little baby that I was in love and completely obsessed with.
+I spent 9 months focused on pregnancy is hard and being annoyed with nausea, the changes happening in my body, wanting to run away from the hard that comes with a newborn.
+I feel like what I deserved was a slap in the face and what I got was a perfect little baby that I was in love and completely obsessed with.

 That’s some God stuff right there.